 Yes I do.
 Why don't you find a place to safely step off.
 I politely, yet firmly told her.
 I then went on to say that things were looking a

 little too shaky and asked if I could spend the rest of the session working with and evaluating her horse.
 Observing her riding the

 emergency brake while sitting like a statue in fear that her horse might spook and never feeling confident enough to lope, I feared that

 someone was going to get hurt.
 There were just too many red flags in this situation.

 She seemed more than relieved with my suggestion and so after switching to my tack I began to check out the horse myself.

 As I started groundwork this horse was pretty uncomfortable.

-then turned the horse loose and lunged him in both directions at the trot and lope.
+turned the horse loose and lunged him in both directions at the trot and lope.
 I needed to see this horse go through the full range of

 motion in a relaxed manner.
-He needed to prove that he could trot, lope and turn without grabbing himself or being
+He needed to prove that he could trot, lope and turn without grabbing himself or being worried.
+Once these

 Now this colt is starting to move around more relaxed.